axilmar/parserlib/README.md

 Rules can handle parsing left-recursive grammars.

-Rules also have two helper methods for debugging:

-* `name()`: returns the rule name; initially empty.
-* `set_name(string)`: sets the rule name.

 #### Operators

 ##### Unary operator '*'

-The unary operator '*', when applied on a parse node, puts the parse node in a loop that allows for an input to be repeated zero or more times.
+The unary `operator *`, when applied on a parse node, puts the parse node in a loop that allows for an input to be repeated zero or more times.

 Example: